Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 November 2024 19.49.34 UTC
+- WIB: Jumat, 22 November 2024 20.31.48 UTC
-- WITA: Jumat, 22 November 2024 20.49.34 UTC
+- WITA: Jumat, 22 November 2024 21.31.48 UTC
-- WIT: Jumat, 22 November 2024 21.49.34 UTC
+- WIT: Jumat, 22 November 2024 22.31.48 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success